Loading [MathJax]/jax/output/CommonHTML/jax.js

 The mathematics of continuous stochastic processes is advanced.
 Rather than presenting a full account here we focus on an intermediate level of understanding of one of the most common models used for asset prices.
 Later we will modify the model to account for several real-life phenomena.

-It is folk-wisdom that the log returns of at asset \(\log\frac{S_t}{S_{t-1}}\) are normally-distributed, or, rather, are modeled as such.
+It is folk-wisdom that the log returns of at asset logStSt1 are normally-distributed, or, rather, are modeled as such.
 This comes as a consequence of modeling the sequence of asset prices as a geometric Brownian motion.

-The geometric Brownian motion (gBm) model says changes in asset price from time \(t\) to time \(t+s\) are determined by a Brownian motion and a drift.
-This is typically written in the following fashion as a stochastic differential equation (SDE) with respect to instantaneous price change: \[dS_t = rS_tdt + \sigma S_t dW_t\] where \(r\) is a risk-free interest rate, \(dt\) is an instantaneous change in time, \(\sigma\) is a volatility (standard deviation) parameter, and \(W_t\) is a Brownian motion.
+The geometric Brownian motion (gBm) model says changes in asset price from time t to time t+s are determined by a Brownian motion and a drift.
+This is typically written in the following fashion as a stochastic differential equation (SDE) with respect to instantaneous price change: dSt=rStdt+σStdWt where r is a risk-free interest rate, dt is an instantaneous change in time, σ is a volatility (standard deviation) parameter, and Wt is a Brownian motion.

-Rather than giving a thorough treatment of Ito’s calculus, we will simply provide an informal derivation of Ito’s Lemma, which is enough to provide a ``solution” to the geometric Brownian motion.
-Let \(f(t,\,S_t)\) be a function of time and asset price at time \(t\).
-Take a two term Taylor expansion of \(f\) and use the geometric Brownian motion SDE in the chain rule as follows:
+Rather than giving a thorough treatment of Ito’s calculus, we will simply provide an informal derivation of Ito’s Lemma, which is enough to provide a solution” to the geometric Brownian motion.
+Let f(t,St) be a function of time and asset price at time t.
+Take a two term Taylor expansion of f and use the geometric Brownian motion SDE in the chain rule as follows:

-Then, Ito’s Lemma says \(dW_t^2 = O(dt)\) and the substitution \(dW_t^2 = dt\) is justified, while the terms \(dt^2\) and \(dt\,dW_t\) are ignorable and may be substituted by zero.
-The Taylor expansion simplifies, according to Ito, to \[df = \left(\frac{\partial f}{\partial t} + r S_t\frac{\partial f}{\partial S_t} +\frac{\sigma^2}{2}S_t^2\frac{\partial^2 f}{\partial S_t^2}\right)dt + \sigma\frac{\partial f}{\partial S_t}S_t \,dW_t.\]
+Then, Ito’s Lemma says dW2t=O(dt) and the substitution dW2t=dt is justified, while the terms dt2 and dtdWt are ignorable and may be substituted by zero.
+The Taylor expansion simplifies, according to Ito, to df=(ft+rStfSt+σ22S2t2fS2t)dt+σfStStdWt.

-Now, let \(f(t,\, S_t):= \log(S_t)\), the log asset price at time \(t\).
-In that case, we have the following derivatives: \[\partial f/\partial t = 0\quad \partial f/\partial S_t = 1/S_t \quad \partial^2 f/\partial S_t^2 = -1/S_t^2.\] Substituting these into the SDE above, we get \[d\log S_t = r\,dt - \frac{\sigma^2}{2S_t^2}S_t^2\,dt + \frac{\sigma}{S_t}S_t\,dW_t. \] Next integrate both sides: \[\log S_t = \log(S_0) + \left(r - \frac{\sigma^2}{2}\right)t + \sigma\, W_t.\] Exponentiate to obtain
+Now, let f(t,St):=log(St), the log asset price at time t.
+In that case, we have the following derivatives: f/t=0f/St=1/St2f/S2t=1/S2t.
+Substituting these into the SDE above, we get dlogSt=rdtσ22S2tS2tdt+σStStdWt.
+Next integrate both sides: logSt=log(S0)+(rσ22)t+σWt.
+Exponentiate to obtain

-\[S_t = S_0\exp\left(rt - \frac{\sigma^2}{2}t+\sigma \, W_t\right).\] Recall that \(W_t - W_0 := W_t\) has variance \(t\) and see that \(S_t/S_0\) is log-normally distributed with parameters \((r - \sigma^2/2)t\) and \(\sigma\, t^{1/2}\), which means it is right-skewed with mean \(\exp(rt)\) and variance \((\exp(\sigma^2 t)-1)\cdot\exp(2rt)\).
+St=S0exp(rtσ22t+σWt).
+Recall that WtW0:=Wt has variance t and see that St/S0 is log-normally distributed with parameters (rσ2/2)t and σt1/2, which means it is right-skewed with mean exp(rt) and variance (exp(σ2t)1)exp(2rt).

-Armed with Ito’s Lemma, we have confirmed the folk-wisdom that log-returns from time \(t\) to \(t+s\) are (modeled as) normal random variables with mean \((r - \frac{\sigma^2}{2}) s\) and variance \(\sigma^2 s\).
-One last minor point: if \(S_t/S_0\) has a lognormal distribution with density \(f\), then the density of \(S_t\) is simply \[g(s) = S_0^{-1}f(s/S_0),\] a scaled log-normal.
-This is helpful, e.g., for comparing the exact distribution of \(S_t\) to MC samples values of \(S_t\), as we do below.
+Armed with Ito’s Lemma, we have confirmed the folk-wisdom that log-returns from time t to t+s are (modeled as) normal random variables with mean (rσ22)s and variance σ2s.
+One last minor point: if St/S0 has a lognormal distribution with density f, then the density of St is simply g(s)=S10f(s/S0), a scaled log-normal.
+This is helpful, e.g., for comparing the exact distribution of St to MC samples values of St, as we do below.

 4.3 Monte Carlo simulation of the gBm model

 As we showed above, there is an exact solution to the geometric Brownian motion SDE—namely, a continuous time random process characterized by independent, normal log-returns over disjoint time periods.
-Equivalently, given the asset value \(S_0\) at time zero we know \(S_t/S_0\) is log-normally distributed with the parameters given above.
+Equivalently, given the asset value S0 at time zero we know St/S0 is log-normally distributed with the parameters given above.

 Later, we will modify (complicate) the gBm model to take into account several real-life phenomena including, e.g., time-varying volatility.
 The augmented models do not necessarily have explicit solutions like the gBm model.
 Alternatively, we can simulate many times from the model to compute approximate solutions—this is called Monte Carlo.
 It’s not needed for the gBm model, but we will illustrate it here in order to take advantage of the simplified setting of gBm before moving on to more complicated models.